Bumbledebee/diabetes_dataset_analysis/README.md

 # Next steps
 Next steps would be to create functions to quickly clean and analyse any new dataset.
 Moreover, I would include an automatic creation of simple frequency&proportion tables for the categorical values as well as distribution histograms and box plotting for all numerical values.

+# Open question I have at this time:
+- What to do if your target is binary for the numerical values?
+Ideally one would want the diabetes otucome as target value for the numerial dataframe.
+In my example then one would need to exclude either glucose or hb_a1c due to Multicollinearity.
+- What if time component gets add to it?
+How would it be included/excluded in the num and cat correlations?
+- How to deal with if over time we had repeated patients test results.